Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

 ### Data Source
 ---
 The dataset for this analysis was provided by LITA the_Incubator-Hub, an initiative to empower women as 'Tech-Sis' in the technology field.
 The data was provided in Microsoft Excel Worksheet (.xlsx) format.
-It was converted to CSV before importing to SQL for simpler, cleaner, and easier to work with for direct data import into SQL databases.
+It was converted to CSV before importing to SQL for simpler, cleaner, and easier to work with for direct data import into SQL database.
 And for creating visuals on Power BI, Get Data was used to import data from Excel.

 ### Tools Used
 ---